So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 See the horses outside

-You may get to see the stallions for free, if you have time and patience.
+Another option is to see the stallions for free, though you need time, patience and luck.

 Stallburg